 Hamilcar saw in young Hannibal what many fathers see in their sons: an opportunity to get revenge on his enemies.
 He raised Hannibal to be both a great general and the sworn enemy of Rome.

-After the First Punic War (264-241 BCE), Hamilcar Barca wasn't about to give up just because Carthage surrendered.
+After the First Punic War (264-241 BCE), Hamilcar Barca wasn't ready to give up just because Carthage surrendered.
 The crux of his plan was to take his troops over to Spain where Carthage had well-established colonies.
 Once there, he would draw upon Spanish manpower to build a new army capable of destroying Rome.

-The sling is the weapon that David used to slay Goliath.
-It is basically a rope that was used to hurl a rock at enemies.
+The sling is the weapon that David used to slay Goliath: It is basically a rope that was used to hurl a rock at enemies.
 The most skilled ancient slingers were more accurate and had greater range than their archer counterparts, making them an important part of any ancient army.
 Hannibal, in particular, used them to great effect in his battles against the Romans.

 The most skilled slingers in the ancient world were from the Balearic Islands in the western Mediterranean.
 Trained from childhood, Balearic slingers wore a spare sling as a headband, carried a pouch of missiles on their side, and utilized three different sizes of slings for different ranges.

 When Hannibal marched on Italy, he brought 1,000 of these Balearic slingers with him.
 They were used at the outset of battle as skirmishers.
-Having greater range than their Roman archer counterparts, they proved more effective at harassing the enemy in the opening salvos of battle.
+Having greater range than their Roman archer counterparts, they proved more effective at bothering the enemy in the opening salvos of battle.